ONSdigital/ons-pattern-library-starter/src/patterns/partials/search-bar-results.md

 </div>
 [/snippet]

-A larger search component that only appears on the search results page.
+A larger search box that appears on the search results page.